*Reposted from my CodeProject Article

 - session_start() – Starts the session.
 This is usually done on authenticated pages.
-The reason why we used this is because this is required for the $_SESSION[”].
+The reason why we used this is because it’s required for the $_SESSION[”].

 - mysql_num_rows() – This returns an integer.
 This counts all the rows depending on the query.